ddegner/Cat-Scratches/README.md

 - **Research Workflow**: Use this for collecting research, saving quotes, or building reading lists
 - **Writer's Tool**: Perfect for gathering inspiration, quotes, and reference material

+### Customization Options

+- **Content Selection**: Choose from preset content selection strategies or define custom CSS selectors
+- **Content Filtering**: Control what elements are removed (images, ads, navigation, comments)
+- **Output Format**: Customize how drafts are formatted with templates and formatting options
+- **Keyboard Shortcuts**: Set your preferred key combination for capturing content

 ## 🔧 Technical Details

 - Built with Safari Web Extensions API for maximum compatibility and performance
 - Uses Turndown.js for reliable HTML-to-Markdown conversion
 - Direct integration with Drafts via x-callback-url for instant workflow
 - Secure sandbox execution for privacy and stability
+- Comprehensive settings interface for complete customization

 ## 📝 Perfect For